 Below you will find a link to our online staff application.
 We appreciate your interest in Alpine Camp and look forward to receiving your application.Apply to work at Alpine Camp!

-Counselor applications are available now.
+Counselor applications will be available soon.
 To ensure you are on the email list or if you have any questions, please email Thomas Gallagher, firstname.lastname@example.org.

 Alpine aims to assemble a collection of talented, mature, and fun-loving Christian counselors.
 Many of our counselors return to pass on what they received as Alpine campers.
 Others are not only new to Alpine but new to summer camp entirely.
 Whatever their background, however, every counselor must share a commitment to Christ and a willingness, therefore, to sacrificially give of themselves for the good of their campers.